 Coconut Cove Water Park

-Coconut Cove is operated by Calypso, and it features similar amenities as Calypso Bay Water Park, which includes 897-foot river slide, lily pad walk, water slides, water playground, as well as a recreational pool.
+Calypso operates Coconut Cove.
+It features similar amenities as Calypso Bay Water Park, including an 897-foot river slide, lily pad walk, water slides, water playground, and a recreational pool.
 Coconut Cove Water Park is very close to the city than most water parks on this list.

 This Water Park is among the must-visit water parks in Miami.